overengineered/blog/content/post/react-native-integration-tests.md

 The source code for this article is available [here](https://github.com/overengineered/blog/tree/samples/DriverTesting).

+Thanks to Morad Stern, Roman Kolgushev, Guy Manzuruola, and Ran Greenberg for reviews and suggestions.

 [^1]: [Good arguments][p1] for [testing pyramid] approach
 [^2]: [Good arguments][t1] for [testing trophy] approach